Agile, sprints, project management, and architecture change

 If three delivery teams can each build a different customer-identity model during sprint-level work, does the enterprise have agility or divergence?

 That story illustrates the cost of unbounded local autonomy.
-This module explains how to keep the delivery cadence fast enough to learn while keeping the enterprise design coherent enough to trust.
-It covers the G20F tailoring patterns, the G210 sprint integration model, the G188 project-management bridge, and the practical question of what should stay stable versus what can iterate safely.
+The challenge is to keep the delivery cadence fast enough to learn while keeping the enterprise design coherent enough to trust.
+The G20F tailoring patterns, the G210 sprint integration model, the G188 project-management bridge, and the practical question of what should stay stable versus what can iterate safely are how that balance is held.

 If you are already confident with agile/architecture integration, use the knowledge checks to confirm your understanding and move to Module 50: Readiness assessment and adoption sequencing.